Skip to main content

 SHELTER IN PLACE

 Individuals should shelter in place during some emergencies, including weather events, and hazardous material releases.
 Individuals who are unable to get to an enclosed stairwell during an evacuation should also shelter in place.
-Directions for how to best shelter in place for each of these scenarios are available on the Be Prepared website.
+Directions for how to best shelter in place for each of these scenarios are available on the Be Prepared page.

 In an emergency, community members should assist individuals with disabilities in the following ways: